Midland line, Perth: History

+Early history

 The section of the Eastern Railway between Fremantle, Perth and Guildford was the first suburban railway line in Perth, opening on 1 March 1881.

 The line was extended from Guildford to Chidlow's Well, opening in March 1884.

 Throughout the 1880s, the Eastern Railway line was extended beyond Guildford and Midland Junction along its first route to Chidlow and Northam.
 The second route varied after Bellevue proceeding to Chidlow via the Swan View Tunnel, Parkerville and Stoneville.

 The third route saw the removal of the Bellevue Railway station in its construction, with the new Midland railway terminus replacing the older Midland Junction railway station.

 An anomaly of the Midland line timetables in the 1950s and 1960s was that Bellevue was nominally the terminus of the line until 1962.
 Koongamia, which was a new station prior to Greenmount on the original first route, was the terminus from 1962 to 1966.

-In 1966, the stations on the first two Eastern Railway routes as well as the old Midland Junction railway station were closed and the new Midland was constructed 200 m to the west and became the new terminus.
+In 1966, the stations on the first two Eastern Railway routes as well as the old Midland Junction railway station were closed and a new Midland was constructed 200 m to the west and became the new terminus.

 Generally, changes from the 1970s saw a significant number of stations on the line moved or turned into island platform stations (to be compatible with the double track, dual-gauge track configuration between East Perth and Midland).